sarchandra/VSIX-Template/Vsix Multi Project Template Creation in VS2015.md

 # How to create multi project Template in Visual Studio 2015
-Initially, I tired to create the multi project template using templatebuilder.
+Initially, I tried to create the multi project template using templatebuilder.
 The issues I had with Templatebuilder
 1. Multiple projects could not include.
 Only single project was able to include.
 2. There were steps given in the sidewaffle blog to create multi project template.
 The doc followed VS2013.
 It was not creating in VS2015.
 3. Multi project template was not visible in the VS project template of VS2015.